South Korea's president formally ousted by court

 Sensing history, thousands of people — both pro-Park supporters, many of them dressed in army-style fatigues and wearing red berets, and those who wanted Park gone — gathered around the Constitutional Court building and a huge public square in downtown Seoul.

 A big television screen was set up near the court so people could watch the verdict live.
-Hundreds of police were on hand for any protests, wearing helmets with visors and black, hard-plastic breastplates and shin guards.
+Hundreds of police were on hand, wearing helmets with visors and black, hard-plastic breastplates and shin guards.
 The streets near the court were lined with police buses and barricades.

-The government put South Korea's military and police on heightened alert after the court decision.
-There were no immediate reports of unusual activities by North Korea's military, which faces nearby Seoul across the world's most heavily armed border.

 Some of Park's supporters reacted with anger after the ruling, shouting and hitting police officers with plastic flag poles and climbing on police buses.
 Anti-Park protesters celebrated by marching in the streets near the presidential Blue House, carrying flags, signs and an effigy of Park dressed in prison clothes and tied up with rope.